socrata/opendatanetwork.com/README.md

 [https://github.com/socrata/opendatanetwork.com]()

 All the JSON files which hold the data to be displayed in the slider, the tiles list, the decision tree on the /explore page and the list of data portals is stored in /data folder.

 [https://github.com/socrata/opendatanetwork.com/tree/master/data]()

-###Compressing CSS###

-After making a change to the CSS, you will want to compress the files to create the minified versions which the site uses.
-Do this from the source directory.
-Type:

-	$ grunt sass

-Minified versions of the .css files will be written to the /styles/compressed and will have the extension .min.css.

-###Compressing JavaScript###

-Similarly, to compress the JavaScript, type:

-	$ grunt uglify

-Just like the CSS, minified versions of the .js files will be written to the /scripts/compressed and will have the extension .min.js.

-To compress everything:

-	$ grunt

 ##JSON Data Files##